 Only one (1) attestation submission per Tax Identification Number (TIN) is required for SFY 2023 payments unless the provider is also a DDD or FFS provider.
-FFS providers will be required to submit a separate attestation when FFS payments are distributed in May 2023 .
+FFS providers will be required to submit a separate attestation when FFS payments are distributed at a later date.